Samuel Kwame Adibu Asiedu: Supreme Court appointment

 On 4 July 2022 President Nana Akufo Addo, based on the advice of the Judicial Council and in consultation with the Council of State nominated Asiedu, along with three other judges (George Kingsley Koomson, Barbara Frances Ackah-Yensu and Ernest Yao Gaewu) for the Supreme Court.
 On 25 July 2022, the speaker of parliament announced the nominations in parliament and referred them to the appointments committee for consideration.

 On 19 October 2022, Asiedu was vetted by the appointments committee, and on 7 December 2022, the appointments committee recommended his approval together with Barbara Frances Ackah-Yensu, to parliament.
 The committee's report cited "knowledge of the law", "character" and "competence" as attributes of both Ackah-Yensu and Asiedu.
 The committee reported Ackah-Yensu and Asiedu's pledge to eschew partisanship in their rulings also as a reason for recommendation in their report.
 On 11 December 2022, the Parliament of Ghana unanimously approved his nomination.
 After his approval, Speaker of parliament, Alban Bagbin commented that the two nominated judges should have been on the Supreme Court long ago.
-Bagbin further questioned why Justice Asiedu was in the High Court from 2006 to 2019 and remarked that "... and the progress was so slow at the bench.
+Bagbin further questioned why Justice Asiedu was in the High Court from 2006 to 2019 and remarked that "...the progress was so slow at the bench.
 I just could not imagine it and he never went for anything apart from excellence".

 Asiedu was sworn into office by President Nana Akufo-Addo on Wednesday 28 December 2022.